 The Women’s Fund focuses its grant making efforts to address the unmet needs of women or girls in Wicomico, Worcester, and Somerset counties.
 Each eligible organization may receive up to $5,000 this spring, and recipients will be presented the awards at a grantee reception.

-Previous recipients have included a broad range of area nonprofits, some of which are female specific organizations such as Women Supporting Women, while other awardees offer female focused programs such as the Life Crisis Center, Inc. Other recipients include the likes of MAC, Inc., Habitat for Humanity of Wicomico County, Inc., and Salisbury University.
+Previous recipients have included a broad range of area nonprofits, some of which are female specific organizations such as Women Supporting Women and the Girl Scouts, while other awardees offer female focused programs such as Worcester Youth & Family Counseling Services, Women Supporting Women, Big Brothers Big Sisters of the Eastern Shore, Horizons, and the United Way.

-“The Women’s Fund allows women who are committed to the betterment of our local community to come together and make a lasting impact,” states Erica Joseph, President of the Community Foundation of the Eastern Shore.
-“Through this sort of collective charitable giving, we can teach future generations the importance of improving the lives of others and instill a tradition of philanthropy.”
+“The Women’s Fund is a great example of how collaboration can make a lasting impact in our community,” states Erica Joseph, President of the Community Foundation of the Eastern Shore.
+“Through collective charitable giving, we can make an impact now, while teaching future generations the importance of philanthropy.”

 The Women’s Fund of the Eastern Shore was created through the power of collective philanthropy and is held at The Community Foundation of the Eastern Shore.
 Members work together to help change the lives of local women and girls by pooling financial resources in hopes of developing strong, self-sufficient women, and positive change in the local community.

 For information and grant applications visit CFES.org.
-Applications are due no later than March 30th.
-Requests should address the unmet needs of women or girls, and must articulate a direct and measurable benefit of this targeted population in Wicomico, Worcester, and Somerset County.
+Applications are due no later than April 1st.
+Requests should address the unmet needs of women or girls and must articulate a direct and measurable benefit of this targeted population in Wicomico, Worcester, and Somerset County.